Newsletter 16: Sunday 19 April 2026

 An Early English and Chaucer Evening

-Tania Diedericks (school parent) is in her final year of a speech and drama training and will perform 3 early English ballads arising from oral tradition; as well as five characters (pilgrims) from "The Canterbury Tales" by Geoffrey Chaucer.
-There will also be early music and song contributing to a rich evening, celebrating the beginnings of English literature.
+Tania Diedericks (school parent) is in her final year of a speech and drama training and will perform 3 early English ballads arising from oral tradition, as well as five characters (pilgrims) from "The Canterbury Tales" by Geoffrey Chaucer.
+There will also be early music and song, contributing to a rich evening, celebrating the beginnings of English literature.

 This will be on Friday 24th April at 7pm.